Coronavirus: Africa in dire need of vaccines | DW | 04.06.2021

 But many African countries are financially unable to negotiate their own contracts with vaccine manufacturers.
 And there are ripple effects if few or no vaccines are delivered under the COVAX initiative.
 According to DW research, Uganda, for example, has only received 864,000 doses via COVAX (and most of them have already been used up).
 That is not even enough to immunize 2% of Ugandans for the first time.

-By the end of June, the initiative will be short of around 190 million doses, the WHO said.
+By the end of June, the initiative will be short about 190 million doses, according to the WHO.

-The shortage of vaccines is primarily due to India's decision to suspend vaccine exports after the massive corona outbreak in the country.
-The world's largest manufacturer, the Serum Institute, produces vaccines for British-Swedish pharmaceutical company AstraZeneca - and was previously Africa's most important source of vaccines.
+The shortage of vaccines is primarily because of India's decision to suspend vaccine exports after the massive outbreak in the country.
+The world's largest manufacturer, the Serum Institute, produces vaccines for British-Swedish pharmaceutical company AstraZeneca — and was previously Africa's most important source of vaccines.

 But vaccine shortages do not seem to be the only reason for the low vaccination rates.
-WHO's Mihigo asserts the COVID vaccine drive is exemplary in some countries such as Egypt, Ghana, Rwanda, and Nigeria.
+Mihigo said the vaccination drive was exemplary in countries such as Egypt, Ghana, Rwanda, and Nigeria.

-However, "15 countries used less than half [of the doses delivered to them], and Benin, Cameroon, the Central African Republic, the Democratic Republic of the Congo, Guinea, South Sudan and the Comoros used only 10 percent of their vaccine doses" Mihigo told DW.
+"Fifteen countries used less than half [of delivered doses], and Benin, Cameroon, the Central African Republic, the Democratic Republic of the Congo, Guinea, South Sudan and the Comoros used only 10% of their vaccine doses" Mihigo said.

-African countries have been able to receive a substantial amount of vaccines through the COVAX initiative

 Other factors that cause delays are inadequate infrastructure for the vaccination campaigns, including insufficiently trained staff and widespread vaccination skepticism.
 In addition, crises and conflicts such as in Ethiopia, Mali or the Democratic Republic of the Congo make the situation even more difficult.

-Additionally, several industrialized countries - which have bought up large parts of the vaccine production through separate contracts with manufacturers - jointly donated a further 54 million vaccine doses that have already been purchased.
+Additionally, several industrialized countries — which have bought up large quantities of the vaccines in production through separate contracts with manufacturers — jointly donated a further 54 million doses that have already been purchased.

-This week German Health Minister Jens Spahn called for solidarity in distributing coronavirus vaccines at a meeting with his G7 colleagues in the UK.
-"We are not safe until everyone in the world is safe."
+This week German Health Minister Jens Spahn called for solidarity in distributing COVID-19 vaccines at a meeting with his G7 colleagues in the UK.
+"We are not safe until everyone in the world is safe," Spahn said.

-Of course, Britain should be proud "of what has been developed here in Oxford," said Spahn, referring to a COVID-19 vaccine developed by researchers at Oxford University, together with the pharmaceutical company AstraZeneca.
+Of course, Britain should be proud "of what has been developed here in Oxford," Spahn said, referring to a COVID-19 vaccine developed by researchers at Oxford University with the pharmaceutical company AstraZeneca.
 However, the important issue was to make the vaccines developed under international cooperation available to the world, he added.
 Britain, which currently holds the G7 group presidency, and the US have so far exported almost no jabs.

 Germany also wants to promote production in African countries.
-However, Spahn says the only way to get there was through cooperation rather than patents, as he recently told DW while visiting South Africa that has been hit hard by the virus.
+However on a recent visit to South Africa, which has been hit hard by the virus, Spahn told DW that the only way to get there was through cooperation rather than patents.

 This article was adapted from German by Isaac Mugabi.